dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

     ![Security key nickname with recovery code](/files/user-mfa-enable-security-key-nickname-with-recovery-code.png)

-1. Click the <label>Register Key</label> button — you'll see this if you have an alternative multi-factor authentication method already set up.
+1. Click <label>Register Key</label> — you'll see this if you have an alternative multi-factor authentication method already set up.
 You should see a prompt to choose the type of security key you want to activate.
 The prompt will look different depending on your platform and browser.
-Select the security key type and activate it to complete the security key setup process.
+Select the security key type, and activate it to complete the security key setup process.

     However, if this is the only multi-factor authentication method you have set up, you'll see a <label>Continue</label> button instead of <label>Register Key</label>.
 Click on <label>Continue</label> to confirm the recovery code, then you can complete the security key setup process.

-1. Fill in the form with the recovery code, and click the <label>Confirm recovery and register key</label> button.
+1. Fill in the form with the recovery code, and click <label>Confirm recovery and register key</label>.
 You should see a prompt to choose the type of security key you want to activate.
 The prompt will look different depending on your platform and browser.
-Select the security key type and activate it.
+Select the security key type, and activate it.

     ![Multi-factor confirm recovery code](/files/user-mfa-enable-security-key-confirm-recovery-code.png)

 <note>
-Some security key types, like Touch ID on Mac, may be tied to a browser.
+Some security key types, like Touch ID on a Mac, may be tied to a browser.
 For example, to use Touch ID on both Chrome and Safari browsers, you may need to register a Touch ID security key in Chrome and also in Safari.
 </note>

 </div>